 Volunteer Code of Conduct

-Our volunteers adhere to a strict code of conduct, which can be found on the policies page.
+Our volunteers adhere to a strict code of conduct.

 Each year, adults must let 4-H staff know if they intend to serve as volunteers for the coming year.
 This annual step ensures that you continue to receive 4-H emails and mailings.